 - Payment for renewal processing fees.

-Be sure to arrive on time for your scheduled appointment.
+- Step 3: Show up on time for your appointment.

-For step-by-step instructions, refer to our detailed guide: How to Apply for Expedited Service at a Regional Passport Agency.
+For full details, check out our guide: How to Apply for Expedited Service at a Regional Passport Agency.

-For help in choosing the best expediter for your needs, see our guide: 5 Criteria for Choosing the Best Passport Expediting Service.
+Not sure which service to use?
+Here’s how to find the best one: 5 Criteria for Choosing the Best Passport Expediting Service.

 Comparing Passport Renewal Options At a Glance

-For your convenience, we’ve created a quick comparison chart for you to see the difference between the three passport renewal options.
+To make things easier, I’ve put together a quick comparison chart so you can see the differences between the three passport renewal options at a glance.

 Option | How Long Does It Take | Step-by-Step Guide |